 Why all the fuss?
 Clothbound is the way cheddar was made originally (and still is at Montgomery's, in England).
 To my mind it has a far more compelling flavor.
 Cheddars aged in cloth have a complexity and length of flavor that's unmatched by wax.
 The wheels we get are specially selected for us by the team at Jasper Hill.
-They have a beefy, brothy flavor.
+The rinds are brushed with lard, and they have a beefy, brothy flavor.
 Aged at least 9 months, it’s a sturdy cheese with a complex, lingering finish you can’t shake.
 A great cheese for serious snacking or on a world class cheese platter.

 "The world's best cheddar."